 SUMMER INTENSIVE 2020: July 27, 2020 – August 7, 2020

-Ballet San Antonio’s Summer Intensive is a 2-week program offering classical ballet technique classes, as well as pointe work and batteries.
+Ballet San Antonio’s Summer Intensive is a 2-week program that will offer both classical ballet technique classes and modern dance classes, as well as pointe work and batteries.

 July 27 – August 7, 2020